iWinston/typeorm-plus/docs/connection-api.md

 ```

 * `synchronize` - Synchronizes database schema.
 When `synchronize: true` is set in connection options it calls this method.
-Usually, you call this method when your application is shutting down.
+Usually, you call this method when your application is starting.

 ```typescript
 await connection.synchronize();